 What payment program should you be on for PSLF or IDR?

-Both PSLF and IDR forgiveness require you to be on an eligible IDR repayment plan.
+Both PSLF and IDR forgiveness require the borrower to be on an eligible IDR repayment plan.
+Your options are:

 - Income-Based Repayment (IBR)